Students will walk out of class Wednesday to demand gun control, remember Parkland

 Students in the city and across the Chicago area will be participating, and their message has been modified due to Governor Bruce Rauner's veto of legislation requiring gun dealers to be licensed by the state.

-At some schools administrators are threatening discipline for students who walk out, but not at Barrington High School where a march and rally is planned.
+At some schools administrators are threatening discipline for students who walk out.
+At Barrington High School, a march and rally are planned, but students who leave class will be marked absent and if they leave campus, they will receive and unexcused absence.

 Signs and have been made and students say they're ready for the walkout.